 Kim’s latest study focuses on avoiding the side effects associated with anti-obesity drugs and improving weight loss by exploiting how cells use their genetic code.

-For their study, Kim and colleagues made use of a modified CRISPR gene editing tool called CRISPR interference (CRISPRi), which scientists at the University of California in San Francisco first developed in 2013.
+For their study, Kim and colleagues made use of a modified CRISPR gene editing tool called CRISPR interference (CRISPRi), which scientists at the University of California in San Francisco first

 Unlike traditional CRISPR, which seeks to alter the genetic code permanently, CRISPRi interferes with gene expression by inhibiting the production of proteins.